Zipcoder/JS-intro-labs/Problems20.md

 ## Problem 22

 Q1: Print out each score on a line of its own
-Q2: Now do it backwards
+Q2: Now do it backwards, use a loop

 ## Problem 23